Posted

 Swiss Garage Day 2023: Switzerland is divided on e-mobility

 During the “Swiss Garages Day” in Bern, this year it was a question of discussing the topic of the electric car versus the combustion car.
 A survey by the trade magazine “Autoinside” shows: Switzerland is divided.
-Half of people would buy a combustion vehicle again, the other half electrified vehicles.
+Half of people would buy a combustion vehicle once more, the other half electrified vehicles.

 The objective of the mobility of the future is clear, the way to achieve it is not yet.
 At the largest professional congress of the Swiss automotive industry, the speakers and the 850 guests debated this with vivacity.
 “We support the policy objective of reducing CO emissions2 individual motorized traffic,” said Thomas Hurter, President of the Swiss Automobile Professional Union (UPSA), at the 17e «Day of the Swiss mechanics» at the Kursaal in Bern.
 “We even have to reduce CO emissions2 from today.
 But for this, a unilateral focus does not lead to the goal”.
-Experts are also arguing about this: is the future the electric car, the combustion car – or both?
+Experts are also arguing regarding this: is the future the electric car, the combustion car – or both?

 Car and public transport